-Founded in 1946, the Wayne State University School of Business Administration has a distinguished history of preparing leaders to excel in a wide range of industries.
-More than 31,000 business alumni can be found around the world, developing innovative entrepreneurial ventures, managing multinational corporations and making a difference in nonprofit and government agencies.
+Founded in 1946, the Wayne State University Mike Ilitch School of Business has a distinguished history of preparing leaders to excel in a wide range of industries.
+More than 31,000 business alumni can be found around the world, developing innovative entrepreneurial ventures, managing multinational corporations, and making a difference in nonprofit and government agencies.

-Guided by supportive faculty who are respected for their contributions to business research, these exceptional leaders get their start in School of Business Administration classrooms, where they develop a solid foundation in business principles including accounting, finance, information systems, management, global supply chain and marketing.
+Guided by supportive faculty who are respected for their contributions to business research, these exceptional leaders get their start in the school's classrooms, where they develop a solid foundation in business principles including accounting, finance, information systems, management, global supply chain and marketing.

 Accreditation from AACSB International — The Association to Advance Collegiate Schools of Business — confirms the school's commitment to quality and continuous improvement, as does recognition from third-party reviewers such as The Princeton Review and U.S. News and World Report.

-Our mission is to prepare “effective urban educators — reflective, innovative and committed to diversity.”
-With almost 40 program areas from teacher certification to counseling education and many disciplines in between, the college reflects the dynamic character of urban life and is sensitive to the special experiences, conditions and opportunities presented by a culturally diverse student body.
+The College of Education's mission is to prepare effective urban educators — reflective, innovative and committed to diversity.
+With nearly 40 program areas from teacher certification to counseling education and many disciplines in between, the college reflects the dynamic character of urban life and is sensitive to the special experiences, conditions and opportunities presented by a culturally diverse student body.

 Established in 1933, the College of Engineering draws strength from the region's robust engineering culture, providing students and faculty unrivaled connections to industry and the latest research and technology.
 To the region and state, the college provides leadership in emerging growth areas shaping our future.

-College of Engineering faculty generate approximately $20 million annually in research expenditure, particularly in areas of biomedical engineering and computing, advanced materials and flexible manufacturing, and green technologies such as alternative energy technology, alternative energy and advanced battery storage.
-The college offers a full range of engineering disciplines, while several research areas in which faculty members focus on interdisciplinary teamwork and partnerships with industry are prominent — alternative energy technology, automotive engineering, electric drive vehicle engineering, environmental infrastructures and transportation engineering, materials and biomedical engineering, bioinformatics and computational biology, nanotechnology and sustainable engineering.
+College of Engineering faculty generate approximately $20 million annually in research expenditures, particularly in areas of biomedical engineering and computing; advanced materials and flexible manufacturing; and green technologies such as alternative energy technology, alternative energy and advanced battery storage.
+The college offers a full range of engineering disciplines, while several research areas in which faculty members focus on interdisciplinary teamwork and partnerships with industry are prominent — alternative energy technology, automotive engineering, electric-drive vehicle engineering, environmental infrastructures and transportation engineering, materials and biomedical engineering, bioinformatics and computational biology, nanotechnology and sustainable engineering.

-Established in 1986, CFPCA is educating the next generation of visual artists, musicians, communication professionals, designers, art historians, actors and dancers.
-The college offers 16 undergraduate programs, 11 graduate programs and four graduate certificates through its departments: the James Pearson Duffy Department of Art and Art History, the Maggie Allesee Department of Theatre and Dance and the departments of communication and music.
+Established in 1986, the College of Fine, Performing and Communication Arts (CFPCA) is educating the next generation of visual artists, musicians, communication professionals, designers, art historians, actors and dancers.
+The college offers 16 undergraduate programs, 10 graduate programs and three graduate certificates through the James Pearson Duffy Department of Art and Art History, the Maggie Allesee Department of Theatre and Dance, and the departments of communication and music.
 The departments of music and theatre/dance are nationally accredited.

-As the university’s cultural gateway, CFPCA plays a major role in enlivening the social cityscape of Detroit by inviting the public to campus for a variety of cultural experiences and by taking outreach activities into the community.
-CFPCA’s location in Detroit’s University Cultural Center offers students easy access to museums, galleries, professional performance venues and internship opportunities in industry, advertising, public relations, newspapers and national broadcast network affiliates.
+As the university's cultural gateway, CFPCA plays a major role in enlivening the social cityscape of Detroit by inviting the public to campus for a variety of cultural experiences and by taking outreach activities into the community.
+CFPCA's location in Detroit's Midtown neighborhood offers students easy access to museums, galleries, professional performance venues and internship opportunities in industry, advertising, public relations, newspapers and national broadcast network affiliates.

 In a setting of cultural diversity and advanced technologies, students benefit from expert faculty and state-of- the-art resources, and win top rankings in national and international competitions and tournaments.
 CFPCA's alumni include a Pulitzer Prize-winning journalist and winners of and nominees for the Grammy, Emmy, Tony, Golden Globe, Obie, Screen Actors Guild and Caldecott awards.

 Established in 1933, The Wayne State University Graduate School provides leadership in advancing graduate education and cultivating a supportive environment for research, scholarly activities and other creative endeavors that are integral to successful graduate students, faculty members and programs.
-The Graduate School assures the quality and integrity of graduate programs and monitors the academic requirements for the Ph.D. degree, specific master’s degrees, and graduate certificates.
+The Graduate School assures the quality and integrity of graduate programs and monitors the academic requirements for the Ph.D. degree, specific master's degrees and graduate certificates.
 The Graduate School also administers and regulates funds that support graduate studies and disseminates information related to graduate programs and policies.
-The university’s Carnegie designation within the classification of research universities with very high research activity is reflective of a deep commitment to excellence in graduate education, relevance in academic curriculum, and leadership in research and scholarship.
+Wayne State has received the Carnegie Foundation's highest classification for research, which is reflective of the university's deep commitment to excellence in graduate education, relevance in academic curriculum, and leadership in research and scholarship.
 Accordingly, the Graduate School is committed to the highest standards of academic performance and ethical behavior.